jschauma/gip/README.md

      -h	      Display help and exit.

+     -r	      Reverse lookup (IP or CIDR to RFC or CC).

      -u	      Update local files from their remote sources of truth.

      -v	      Be verbose.
 Can be specified multiple times.

 DETAILS
      gip takes as argument a country, reservation description, or a CIDR and will attempt to produce an IP address that matches those requirements.
 By default, gip will attempt to find both an IPv4 and an IPv6 address, but will only print one or the other if only that is available.

      A country can be specified as: